2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase3/initial-hub-setup.md

       ````{tab-item} Google Cloud
       :sync: gcp-key
-      Get the address of the Google FileStore IP from the UI and store it as it will be required in a later step.
+      Get the address of the storage via terraform and store it as it will be required in a later step.

+      Make sure you are in the right terraform directory, i.e. `terraform/projects/aws` and the right terraform workspace by running `terraform workspace show`.

+      For persistent disks, run:

+      ```bash
+      terraform output persistent_disk_id_map
+      ```

+      For Google FileStore instances, get the IP address from the GCP UI.
       ````

       ````{tab-item} Azure